HDSense: An efficient method for ranking observable sensitivity: Conclusions

 This work addresses a pressing need in collider physics.
 Hadronization is the dominant source of systematic uncertainty in many measurements, yet it lacks first-principles predictions and relies on phenomenological models that contain many parameters that must be fit to data, making the choice of which observables to measure critical. \method provides concrete guidance: it informs an experimentalist which measurements will reduce hadronization uncertainties, and informs a phenomenologist on which subsets of observables to base Monte Carlo tuning.
 This is particularly valuable as LHC experiments plan future analyses and detector upgrades, where resource constraints force difficult prioritization decisions.

 Beyond traditional tuning, \method can guide data-driven approaches.
 Machine learning methods for learning fragmentation functions and neural network hadronization models require training data, and \method identifies which observables provide maximum learning leverage.
 The framework extends naturally to other domains: parton distribution functions, effective field theory, and any parameter inference problem with limited measurement resources.
 This also extends beyond particle physics, as in principle these same techniques may also be applied to problems in cosmology, astrophysics, or generic experimental design.
 Extending \method to these new problems requires care, however, in the choice of the overlap penalization heuristic $\beta$, which depends implicitly on the quality of the approximation of the complicated correlation structure via \method.
+This may limit the effectiveness of \method when dealing with a very large number of low-level observables (\eg, the raw four-momenta of all particles), where correlations are strong and nonlinear and each observable individually carries only a small amount of information.

-We should note, however, that although we derived \method in \cref{sec:derivation} under a Gaussian approximation, a successful extraction of subsets of observables extends beyond the fully Gaussian case, as shown in \cref{sec:application}.
+Finally, we note that although we derived \method in \cref{sec:derivation} under a Gaussian approximation were correlations were assumed to be parameter-independent, a successful extraction of subsets of observables extends beyond the fully Gaussian case, as shown in \cref{sec:application}.
+We expect that moving away from either the Gaussian assumption or the assumption of parameter-independent correlations will not induce any pathologies in \method, merely potentially reduce its optimality.

 \paragraph{Acknowledgments.} We thank Stefan H\"oche, Max Knobbe, Konstantin Matchev, and Prasanth Shyamsundar for useful comments.
 BA, PI, RG, and JZ acknowledge support in part by DE-SC0026301, and by NSF grants OAC-2103889, OAC-2411215, and OAC-2417682.
 BA, RG, and JZ acknowledge support in part by DOE grant DE-SC101977.
 This manuscript has been co-authored by Fermi Forward Discovery Group, LLC under Contract No. 89243024CSC000002 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
 The work of TM is supported in part by the Shelby Endowment for Distinguished Faculty at the University of Alabama and by Fermilab via Subcontract 725339.
 This work was performed in part at the Aspen Center for Physics, with support for BA\ by a grant from the Simons Foundation (1161654, Troyer).
 The work of MS is partially supported by CONICET.